Estranged husband dies after being charged with wife's death

 A man charged with murdering his missing wife amid a contentious divorce case died Thursday, his lawyer said.

-Fotis Dulos, 52, had been hospitalized since Tuesday when he was found at his home in Farmington, Connecticut, following an apparent suicide attempt.
+Fotis Dulos, 52, had been hospitalised since Tuesday when he was found at his home in Farmington, Connecticut, following an apparent suicide attempt.

 "It's been a truly horrific day for the family filled with difficult decisions, medical tests and meeting the requirements to determine death," attorney Norm Pattis said.